ashishdubeyad07-png/Business-Insights-360/README.md

 Atliq Hardware needed a unified view of business performance across departments.
 This report brings together sales trends, financial metrics, forecast accuracy, and customer/product insights to support data-driven decision-making — replacing scattered spreadsheets with one interactive tool.

+**Business Problem**

+Atliq Hardware's leadership relied on scattered Excel reports across sales, finance, and supply chain teams, making it difficult to track performance and forecast reliability in real time.
+This report consolidates those data sources into a single interactive view.

 **Data Source**

 Dataset provided as part of Codebasics Bootcamp 5.0, based on a fictional hardware company, Atliq Hardware.